Every hub manager, staff member, tutor and volunteer within the network is invited to join our National Digital Inclusion Network Facebook group.

 “We’re struggling to build a referral relationship with local JCPs.
 Does anyone have any tips?”

 Funding We know funding is hard to come by and there’s never enough for everyone who needs it.
-However, if you’ve had success applying for funding or working with a partner and you think it’s something other Online Centres could benefit from, please do share the info.
+However, if you’ve had success applying for funding or working with a partner and you think it’s something other Digital Inclusion Hubs could benefit from, please do share the info.

-Voting Individual centres are often shortlisted for awards recognising their hard work and these can be open to a public vote.
-If this happens to you, let the group know and get the support of the Online Centres Network
+Voting Individual hubs are often shortlisted for awards recognising their hard work and these can be open to a public vote.
+If this happens to you, let the group know and get the support of the National Digital Inclusion Network

 These are just some suggestions, the conversation really is up to you!